-We have funded and continue to fund our operations primarily through the issuance of equity and convertible securities for cash.
-The cash was used primarily for payments for research and development, administration expenses, occupancy expenses, professional fees, consultants' expenses and travel expenses.
+We have funded our operations primarily through the issuance of equity and/or convertible securities for cash.
+The cash was used primarily for payments for research and development, administration expenses, occupancy expenses, professional fees, consultants and travel.

-During the three months ended September 30, 2019 and as of the date of this Quarterly Report, we borrowed gross proceeds of approximately \$948,000 from the sale of convertible promissory notes during such period with various maturity dates ranging from July 3, 2020 to August 30, 2020.
+During the nine months ended March 31, 2020, we borrowed net amounts of approximately \$1,465,000 from the sale of convertible promissory notes during such period with various maturity dates ranging from July 3, 2020 to March 12, 2021.

 We have substantial capital resource requirements and have incurred significant losses since inception.
-As of September 30, 2019, we had \$96,123 in cash.
+As of March 31, 2020, we had \$26,957 in cash.
 We depend upon debt and/or equity financing to fund our ongoing operations and to execute our current business plan.
 Such capital requirements are in excess of what we have in available cash and for which we currently have commitments.
 Therefore, we presently do not have enough available cash to meet our obligations over the next 12 months.
-We intend to continue to use the proceeds of the Equity Line or seek other financing to generate additional cash to fund our operations and business expenses, including research and development.
-If we are unable to access the Equity Line as described in the notes to our condensed consolidated financial statements included elsewhere in this Quarter Report or obtain additional financing, we believe our current available cash will be insufficient to meet our cash needs for the near future, including for planned clinical trials.
-We will then need to borrow additional amounts via the issuance of convertible notes on terms similar to the notes described in this Quarterly Report and/or obtain alternative or additional financing from financial institutions, investors or otherwise, in order to maintain and expand our existing operations and launch clinical trials.
-The failure by us to obtain such financing at reasonable terms would have a material adverse effect upon our business and plan of operations, financial condition and results of operations, and adversely affect our ability to complete ongoing activities in connection with our research and development programs, including initiating planned clinical trials.
+If continued funding and capital resources are unavailable at reasonable terms, we may curtail our plan of operations.
+We will be required to obtain alternative or additional financing from financial institutions, investors or otherwise, in order to maintain and expand our existing operations.
+The failure by us to obtain such financing would have a material adverse effect upon our business, financial condition and results of operations, and adversely affecting our ability to complete ongoing activities in connection with our research and development programs.